 You’ve probably noticed that we’re passionate about birds of prey.
-If you’ve visited and seen any of our displays or talked to anyone on our team you’d probably agree that if there’s one thing we love to do it’s talk about them until the cows (or Bald Eagles) come home.
-That’s why we’ve sharing this with you in our wildlife podcast, ‘Nature’s A Hoot’.
-New episode are released on the first of each month, packed with loads of interesting information and discussions about birds of prey and the wild world around them.
+If you’ve visited and seen any of our displays or talked to anyone on our team you’d probably agree that if there’s one thing we love to do it’s talk about them!
+That’s why we’re sharing this with you in our podcast, ‘Nature’s A Hoot’.

 Released on the first of each month, be sure to listen out for our regular feature on the show where we’ll offer some helpful tips on how we can all do our bit to help wildlife in our own outdoor spaces.
 Subscribe to our podcast via all major podcast platforms including Breaker, Overcast, Pocket Casts and RadioPublic.

 If you don’t listen to podcasts via an app and would prefer to listen online, you can do so at Anchor FM.